JamieBort/Portfolio-Website/Revamp2020.md

 	* ~~the **contact_page** needs these two changes~~
 		* ~~contact_page is not displaying correctly for mobile nor desktop~~.
 Done.
 		* ~~contact_page is not sending the subject line to the email~~.

+3. Add one or all of the apps (listed in `Content to add or change` below) to the portfolio.

 	To this end the
 	* ~~then delete the `mobile_appearance` branch~~.